Amatulla-Bohara/GCP/README.md

 ## The goal of this course is to provide you with an overview of Google Cloud.

-Google Cloud offerings can be broadly categorized as compute, storage, big data, machine learning, and application services for web, mobile, analytics and back-end solutions.
+Google Cloud offerings can be broadly categorized as- compute, storage, big data, machine learning, and application services for web, mobile, analytics and back-end solutions.

-##By the end we should be able to, identify the purpose and value of
+## By the end we should be able to, identify the purpose and value of

 Google Cloud products and services,